nathanael-fijalkow/games_book/_build/html/_sources/13_Multiplayer/nash_equilibria_normal_form.md

 strategies.
 Thus, only the outcomes with singleton deviator sets will be of interest for us in the next section where we present the algorithm.

-% single players.

-% simultaneously changing their strategies) should be of no matter to us.

-% reduction can be stopped.

 (deviator-game)=
 ## Deviator Game
 We now present an algorithm to reduce multiplayer games to two-player games using the notion of deviators we just defined.

-%games and a two-player game.
 Given a **game**
 \(\mathcal{G} = (\mathcal{A}, (\payoff_A)_{A \in \Agt})\),